 I am a Food Science graduate with a Diploma in Journalism.
-I am interested in exploring food entrepreneurship, sustainability, environment and conservation.
+I am interested in exploring food entrepreneurship, sustainability, environment, health and conservation.
 I am also a member of the Oxford Climate Journalism Network.

 Climate change is disrupting the human gut in a new path to illness Premium